 MAHA SHIVRATRI IS THE PIOUS NIGHT

 Shivratari Lord Shiva’s most favorite day/night.
-When earth was created, Shakti (Lordess Parvati) asked Shiva which day was dearest and favourite one for Him.
-Shiva replied that 14th night of the new moon in the month of Phaluna was most pleasing to Him.
+When the earth was created, Shakti (Lordess Parvati) asked Shiva which day was the dearest and favorite one for Him.
+Shiva replied that 14th night of the new moon in the month of Phalguna was most pleasing to Him.
 Parvati thus repeated these words amidst the company of friends and others and thus the word spread far and wide to the multitudes and since then this day is being celebrated with great adoration.

-There is also another legend attached with this day.
-At the time of the churning of the sea by the Godheads and the Demons (Rakshas) there surfaced a vessel full of poison amongst other enchanting objects like Kamdhenu (Wish fulfilling cow, white horse, white elephant, Kalpavriksha (Wish fulfilling tree), Lakshmi (Goddess of wealth), Dhanvantri (Divine Phycian) and finally the vessel of Amrita (nector).
+There is also another legend attached to this day.
+At the time of the churning of the sea by the Godheads and the Demons (Rakshas) there surfaced a vessel full of poison amongst other enchanting objects like Kamdhenu (Wish-fulfilling cow, white horse, white elephant, Kalpavriksha (Wish-fulfilling tree), Lakshmi (Goddess of wealth), Dhanvantri (Divine Physician) and finally the vessel of Amrita (nectar).
 To save the world from the devastating effects of poison, Lord Shiva consumed the pot of poison and kept the same in his throat with his Yogic Powers and that is why

 He is also called NEELKANTHA or Blue Throated with immense reverence.
 By doing so, LORD SHIVA saved the world from being annihilated.

 SHIVA OR SIVA means ‘that what is not’ or which is beyond anything or everything.
-It is comparable to nothingness of vast cosmos / nothingness of space with galaxies, planets, etc. That which is propitious, pure, simple, gracious, benevolent and full of beauty.
+It is comparable to the nothingness of vast cosmos/nothingness of space with galaxies, planets, etc. That which is propitious, pure, simple, gracious, benevolent and full of beauty.
 In Vedic scriptures/literature, Shiva also connotes liberation or emancipation.
-He is the auspicious deity who is creator, reproducer and destroyer of the forces of negativism and darkness.
+He is the auspicious deity who is creator, reproducer, and destroyer of the forces of negativism and darkness.
 Shaivism also represents beliefs and practices of Hinduism.
-Shiva is not affected by three Gunas (Sattva, Rajas and Tamas).
+Shiva is not affected by three Gunas (Sattva, Rajas, and Tamas).
 He is called Supreme Lord.
 He is a great Yogi.
 One who is beyond any limit of appreciation – nothingness which can absorb anything and everything.